“Until the Lion has his own storyteller, the hunter will always have the best part of the story” an African Proverb

 Their lives and historic actions have forever changed my awareness about knowing and claiming my family’s history.
-With the stroke of two penned signatures, history was made: Freedom was granted to Agnes on December 16, 1779 by Bernardo de Galvez, and 235 years later, on December 16, 2014, citizenship was granted (posthumously) to Galvez himself by President Barack Obama, an amazing connection of which my family and I can forever be proud.
+With the stroke of two penned signatures, history was made: Freedom was granted to Agnes on December 16, 1779, by Bernardo de Galvez, and 235 years later, on December 16, 2014, citizenship was granted (posthumously) to Galvez himself by President Barack Obama, an amazing connection of which my family and I can forever be proud.

-As we approach the 120th anniversary of the landmark U.S. Supreme Court case, Plessy v.
-Ferguson, a concerted effort is being waged to acknowledge his long overdue impact on the American Civil Rights Movement.
+As we approach the 125th anniversary of the landmark U.S. Supreme Court case, Plessy v.
+Ferguson, a concerted effort is being waged to acknowledge Plessy’s long overdue impact on the American Civil Rights Movement.
 In 1892, Homer Plessy, a fair-skinned, mixed-race man of color, was arrested in New Orleans, LA for taking a seat in a train car designated for white passengers only, despite the fact that he had paid for a first-class ticket.
 How interesting that a man of mixed race would be treated in such a way.

-“We, as freemen, still believe that we were right and our cause is sacred.” ~ Statement of the Comité des Citoyens 1896’
+“We, as freemen, still believe that we were right and our cause is sacred.” ~ Statement of the Comité des Citoyens 1896

 Long before the modern Civil Rights Era, Plessy and the Citizens Committee, with whom he planned the event, made history.
-Yet because the Supreme Court case was not decided in his favor, Plessy has since stood as a scar in the struggle for civil rights for all people in America.
+Yet, because the Supreme Court case was not decided in his favor, Plessy has since stood as a scar in the struggle for civil rights for all people in America.
 Homer A. Plessy has never been officially acknowledged for his sacrifice on the altar of freedom.
-Those who know the truth of Plessy’s actions, look upon him as a figure of immense historical importance.
+Those who know the truth of Plessy’s actions look upon him as a figure of immense historical importance.
 The time is now for all of us to acknowledge his rightful place in the history of American Civil Rights.

-The arc of the moral universe is long, but it bends towards justice,” ~ Martin Luther King
+As we know, “The arc of the moral universe is long, but it bends towards justice.” ~ Dr. Martin Luther King, Jr.